Turnip, Carrot and Cauliflower Pickle 1, Amma's

 *Grind all whole spices marked*, together.
 This freshly ground Garam Masala always gives better flavour.
 However, it can be replaced with 2 tbsp. of Garam Masala powder.
 Keep aside.

-Grind ginger, garlic and mint leaves together.
-You may need to add a spoon or two of water during grinding.
+Grind ginger, garlic and mint leaves together in a chopper.
 Keep aside.

 Add all the ground spices, ground mustard seeds, salt and chilli powder.
 Stir-fry for 20 seconds to release the flavour of the spices.